-For the eighth consecutive year, the Cigar Coop brand will be providing coverage of the International Premium Cigar and Pipe Retailers (IPCPR) Association Trade Show and Convention.
+For the ninth consecutive year, the Cigar Coop brand will be providing coverage of the International Premium Cigar and Pipe Retailers (IPCPR) Association Trade Show and Convention.
 We are proud to be a part of a very small group of media to say that.
-Our four-part series has you covered whether you are going to the show or following from home.
+Our four-part series for the 2018 IPCPR Trade Show has you covered whether you are going to the show or following from home.

 In this installment, we review some of the basics about the show and hit some of the questions we’ve encountered in the past.

 What is the IPCPR?

 IPCPR stands for International Premium Cigar and Pipe Retailers.
 It is an organization for tobacco retailers and represents the interest of the tobacco retailers.
 Previously, the organization was called RTDA (Retail Tobacco Dealers of America) until it was renamed in 2007.
 By definition:

 The International Premium Cigar & Pipe Retailers Association is the oldest, largest and most active trade association representing and assisting retail tobacconists.
 IPCPR members include retail stores throughout the world selling tobacco products and accessories (premium cigars, tobacco pipes, loose tobacco, cigar and pipe accessories and gift items) as well as manufacturers, distributors and service providers of high quality merchandise.

 What is the IPCPR Trade Show and Convention?

 It is an annual gathering that provides an opportunity for the cigar industry to showcase and sell products to cigar retailers.
 Typically cigar manufacturers will use this event to launch and showcase their latest products.
 Often “show deals” will be provided by manufacturers to offer incentives to buy product.